Arthiar/ExceptionHandling/README.md

+Group 2

+Team Members:

+(1) Arthisree saraswathi rajamanickam- 7216696

+(2) Monica Ponnappadhas Santhini - 7221964

+(3) Daranya Maniseharan - 7222079

-1. This project demonstrates exception handling in the context of an Energy Management System (EMS).
+- This project demonstrates exception handling in the context of an Energy Management System (EMS).
 It includes handling multiple exceptions, re-throwing exceptions, managing resources using try-with-resources, and chaining exceptions.
 Each team member has been assigned one of these topics to implement.
 We have also provided unit tests for each class, which are then combined into a test suite.
   Handling Multiple Exceptions: This task covers scenarios where multiple types of exceptions may be thrown in the same block, and how to handle them effectively.

-- Implemented by:Aarthisree
+* Implemented by:Aarthisree

-2. Re-throwing Exceptions: This involves catching exceptions, logging or handling them, and then re-throwing them for further processing.
+- Re-throwing Exceptions: This involves catching exceptions, logging or handling them, and then re-throwing them for further processing.

-- Implemented by: Aarthi
+* Implemented by: Aarthi

-3. Resource Management: This part focuses on managing resources (like file streams) efficiently using the try-with-resources mechanism.
+- Resource Management: This part focuses on managing resources (like file streams) efficiently using the try-with-resources mechanism.

-- Implemented by: Monica
+* Implemented by: Monica

-4. Chaining Exceptions: Chaining exceptions refers to wrapping one exception inside another to provide more context about an error.
+- Chaining Exceptions: Chaining exceptions refers to wrapping one exception inside another to provide more context about an error.

-- Implemented by: Daranya
+* Implemented by: Daranya

-5. Unit Testing: Each feature is tested using JUnit.
+- Unit Testing: Each feature is tested using JUnit.
 Five unit tests are created for each class to ensure proper exception handling.

-6. Test Suite: All the unit tests are combined into a test suite for easy execution.
+- Test Suite: All the unit tests are combined into a test suite for easy execution.